goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 Conclusion
 ----------

-This chapter exaplained about getting started with application development using BlueBream.
+This chapter walked through the process of getting started with web application development with BlueBream.
 Also introduced few simple ``Hello World`` example applications.
+The `tutorial
+<tutorial.html>`_ chapter will go through a bigger application to
+introduce more concepts.

 .. raw:: html